jeju5/management/cs/aws/aws_developer.md

       * you can't target $Latest version and split traffic at the same time. this feature is supported only for non-latest versions.
   * Alexa Lab
     * create a S3 bucket
-    * make a bucket public
+    * copy ARN of the bucket.
+(ARN = Amazon Resource Name)
-    * paste following policy for this bucket
+    * make a bucket public by pasting the policy for this bucket. this policy allows public read/get
       ```
       {
           "Version": "2012-10-17",